timwarnock/best-practices-and-notes/interview-questions/simple.md

 - How do you approach NoSQL data modelling?

-- Is it possible and advisable to normalize a NoSQL data model?
+- Is it possible or advisable to normalize a NoSQL data model?
+Why or why not?